-The feature that lets users place voice and video calls from Alexa devices like Echo speaker, is now available on tablets.
-Amazon introduced Alexa calling and messaging feature in May 2017, a free-to-use feature that lets users of Alexa app and owners of Amazon Echo make and receive calls and messages.
-Today, Amazon has announced the feature to tablets including iPads, Android tablets, and of course its own Fire tablets.
+The feature that lets users place voice and video calls from Alexa devices like Echo speaker are now available on tablets.
+Amazon introduced the Alexa calling and messaging feature in May 2017, a free-to-use feature that lets users of the Alexa app and owners of Amazon Echo make and receive calls and messages.
+Today, Amazon has announced the feature to tablets, including iPads, Android tablets, and its own Fire tablets.

-To enable the calling and messaging feature you’ll need the latest version of the Alexa app with verified phone numbers and imported contacts.
-The added support for voice calls and messaging is the latest example of Amazon’s Alexa app as for how it is becoming more than a utility for managing the settings on Echo devices.
+To enable the calling and messaging feature, you’ll need the latest version of the Alexa app with verified phone numbers and imported contacts.
+The added support for voice calls and messaging is the latest example of Amazon’s Alexa app how it is becoming more than a utility for managing the settings on Echo devices.

 The latest calling support is available in the latest version of the Alexa iOS and Android application and you can call anyone in your contacts list for free until you have the Alexa app installed on your smartphone or tablet.